 1.TELL US WHAT IS UNIQUE ABOUT THIS FORMULATION

-This is a green technology Breathable and Water Permeable nail polish.
-This new technology is formulated to allow moisture and oxygen to permeate the nail polish layer to reach the nail plate.
+This is a green technology Water permeable and Breathable nail polish.
+This new technology is formulated to allow moisture and oxygen to permeate the breathable nail polish layer to reach the nail plate.

 2.IS THERE ANY OTHER SPECIAL FEATURES ABOUT THIS FORMULATION

-This is a universal nail polish designed to comply with green philosophies,religious beliefs and way of life.
+This is a universal halal nail polish designed to comply with green philosophies,religious beliefs and way of life.
 Purity level never achieved before.
 85% bio-sourced ingredients such as potato,corn,wheat and manioc.
 No styrene with specific bio-sourced plastizer system. specific adipic polyester resin to enhance durability and high shine gloss.
-Pro-ecology and 9 free.
+Pro-ecology and 9 free halal nail polish.

 3.WHAT DO YOU MEAN BY "COMPLY WITH RELIGIOUS BELIEFS"